Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

 |:---------------------------|
 | This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements. |

+> :warning: **_Information_**
+> It is important to note that the processing order of this connector may work slightly differently from other connectors in the HelloID platform.
+This is because this connector supports multiple accounts per HelloID Person. *(See Remark: [Business Rules Validation Check](#business-rules-validation-check) and [Processing Multiple Accounts Fierit](#processing-multiple-accounts-fierit)*

 <p align="center">
   <img src="https://tenzinger.com/wp-content/uploads/2021/06/Tenzinger_600x600.jpg"
    alt="drawing" style="width:300px;"/>